-Course Code Semester-IV, Course Title No of Hours Per week No of Credits BCH 405a Immunology 06 04 Sessional Mar ks: 20 End Semester E xamination Marks: 80
+Course Code Course Title No of Hours Per week No of Credits BCH405 Generic Elective (a) 06 4 Immunology Sessional Marks: 20 End Semeste er Exam Marks: 80

 - 1. To provide knowledge on essential features of antigens and antibodies and their types and different theories of Antibody formation. - 2.
 To acquire knowledge on types of immunity, phagocytosis, interferons and complement system. - 3.
-To explain the concept of hypersensitivity, auto immunity and transplantation.

-4. To provide knowledge on immune deficiencies and several immunological techniques.
+To explain the concept of hypersensitivity, auto immunity and transplantation. - 4.
+To provide knowledge on immune deficiencies and several immunological techniques.

-Introduction: Scope of Immunology, Historical background of Immunology, Biological aspects of Immunology, Self and non-self-recognition, specificity, memory of immune system.
+Introduction: Scope of Immunology, Historical background of Immunology, Biological aspects of Immunology, Self and non-self recognition, specificity, memory of immune system.